alban-read/M1-MICRO-FORTH/riscish.md

 ```FORTH
 3 SHIFTSL 8*
 ```
-Defines the word 8* that SHIFTS the top of stack left 3 times, multiplying by 8.
+Defines the new word 8* that SHIFTS the top of stack left 3 times, effectively multiplying by 8.
 SHIFTSR is the opposite word that does division.

 ```FORTH
 1 ADDS 1+
 ```

-Defines a fast word for adding 1 to the top of the stack, the opposite word is SUBS.
+Defines a fast little word for adding 1 to the top of the stack, the opposite word is SUBS.

-Take a look though your app and if you find some common patterns define some of these to speed it up.
+Take a look though your app and if you find some common patterns, define some of these to speed it up.